"When we go above and beyond the call of duty, we inspire others to do the same."

 Auxiliary officers of the Toronto Police Service come from all backgrounds and walks of life, reflecting the diverse community here in Toronto.

-Auxiliary Constable Enzo Calorie, of Traffic Services Division (TSV), an 18-year veteran of the Toronto Police Auxilary program, brings with him 33 years of experience in the trucking industry.
+Auxiliary Constable Enzo Caluori, of Traffic Services Division (TSV), an 18-year veteran of the Toronto Police Auxilary program, brings with him 33 years of experience in the trucking industry.
 It can be said that he has found his niche at TSV.

 When told he had been nominated as the Auxiliary Officer of the Month for December, he felt humbled and honoured, and very surprised.